eddietheengineer/VoronDocs/README.md

 For the Bill of Materials / Sourcing Guide, please to the the [main website](http://vorondesign.com)

-For the hardware assmelby guides, please go to the [assembly guides](./assembly)
+To aseemble the hardware, please go to the [assembly guides](./assembly) for information.
+There is an assembly guide for each printer model.

 Once the hardware assembly is complete, please go to the [setup guide](./setup/README.md) to go from assembled hardware to a working printer.